mosesmuriiki2/influenza_platform/README.md

 - Browse and apply to relevant campaigns
 - Track your campaign performance
 - Receive payments for successful promotions
+- **Login with Facebook** to automatically import your profile and follower data

 ## Getting Started